 Isn't a personal brand all about people?
 And search engines are just computer algorithms, right?

-Since several years now, major search engines such as Google put a very big emphasis on making sure that all the content they show to their users is reliable and serves their user's best interest.
+For several years now, major search engines such as Google put a very big emphasis on making sure that all the content they show to their users is reliable and serves their user's best interests.

 And this includes you, your online courses and anything else that you post online, including course sales pages and other course promotional material.